small-cactus/handTrack/README.md

 - **Script Doesn't Recognize Hand Movements**: Ensure your hand is well-lit and within the frame.
 Adjust the confidence thresholds if necessary.
 - **Mouse Movements Are Erratic**: Try adjusting the screen coordinates mapping in `convert_to_screen_coordinates` to match your screen size more accurately.
-- **Clicks Are Not Registering**: Modify the `threshold` in the `are_fingertips_touching` function.
-You might need to increase or decrease this value based on your hand size and camera distance.
+- **Clicks Are Not Registering**: Modify the `touch_threshold`.
+You might need to increase or decrease this value based on your hand size.

 ## License